 He is a far better player than Ronaldo.

-We use these words as intensifiers with superlative adjectives: easily, by far, much:
+We use easily and by far as intensifiers with superlative adjectives:

 The blue whale is easily the biggest animal in the world.